timlandolt/timlandolt/README.md

 <h1 align="center">Hey, I'm Tim</h1>
-<p align="center">an <code>18 y/o</code> dev with a fable for clean software</p>
+<p align="center">an <code>18 y/o</code> dev with a keen sence for design</p>

 ---

 I started programming by coding Minecraft plugins in Java when I was 14.
 From there on, I have looked into various fields.
-At the moment, my focus lies in web development because it's our current main focus in school.
-In my free time, I'm still very passionate about OOP and am currently deepening my knowledge of Kotlin.
-I really like to invest a lot of time in making good-looking designs, clean architectures, and writing readable and concise code.
+At the moment, my focus lies in full stack web development, as I currently work in this field.
+In my free time I'm passionate about everything that can be done with Kotlin (if I happen to find time alongside fencing, playing bass, and scouting).

 📍 Basel, Switzerland<br>
-🏫 Informatikmittelschule Basel (Computer Science School)<br>
 📖 Clean Code, Kotlin in Action<br>
 ❤️ Kotlin, Vue